andreargr/BiosamplesRAGAnnotation/README.md

 - **Fine-tuned**: trained on labeled data for this task.
 - **RAG**: integrates results from BioPortal Annotator at runtime.

 Prompts were structured to define task scope, output format, and constraints (e.g., one valid identifier per label, no extra text).
+Base and fine-tuning approaches were developed in previous studies.

 ### 🔎 RAG + BioPortal Annotator